-From October 30 to November 1, was held the first world conference on air pollution and health in Geneva, WHO headquarters.
+From October 30 to November 1, the first world conference on air pollution and health was held in Geneva, WHO headquarters.

 Different topics were mentioned, such as indoor pollution, the effects of pollution on health, how to reduce air pollution or how to improve the health of the youngest.

 "If the cost of the action is high, the cost of inaction is much higher"

 "People's expectations around the world are very great, the world is watching us, we must not let it down."
 (Fiona Godlee, Editor-in-Chief, British Medical Journal)

 Every day, nearly 93% of children under the age of 15 in the world (1.8 billion children) breathe an air so polluted that their health and development are seriously endangered.

 Many are dying: the World Health Organization (WHO) estimates that in 2016, 600,000 children died of acute lower respiratory tract infections due to air pollution.

 A new report from the WHO on air pollution and child health (Prescribing clean air) looks at the heavy toll that outdoor air pollution and indoor air pollution is a burden on children's health around the world, especially in low- and middle-income countries.
 This report appears on the eve of the first ever WHO World Conference on Air Pollution and Health.
 It reveals that when pregnant women are exposed to polluted air, they are more likely to give birth prematurely, and to give birth to low weighted newborns.
 Air pollution also affects neurodevelopment and cognitive abilities, and can cause asthma and some childhood cancers.